-The majority of shared hosting providers offer unlimited bandwidth and unlimited storage.
-Considering it costs hosts piles of money to run their servers, pay electricity bills and IT personnel salaries, can we expect them to offer unlimited server resources?
+Considering it costs web hosts piles of money to run their servers, pay electricity bills and IT personnel salaries, can we expect them to offer unlimited server resources?

-Consider an all-you-can-eat buffet – you pay $30 at a restaurant and get access to “unlimited” food.
+Consider an all-you-can-eat buffet – you pay $30 and can eat “unlimited” food.

-However, the restaurant managers realize that you’re not really going to eat all their food.
-There’s a limit to how much the average human can fit into their stomach.
-In a sense, there’s a caveat: yes, you have access to unlimited food – but only until you are full.
+However, the restaurant managers realize that you’re not going to eat all their food.
+There’s only so much you can fit into your stomach.

 The same goes for unlimited bandwidth and storage: you have access to unlimited resources – but only as long as you meet certain conditions.

-Unfortunately, many users are unaware of these conditions, as shared hosting providers tend to bury them deep inside their Terms of Service or Fair Use policy.
+Unfortunately, many webmasters are unaware of these conditions, as shared hosting providers tend to bury them deep inside their Terms of Service or Fair Use policy.